forseti-security/forseti-security/README.md

 # Forseti Security

-The Forseti Security suite provides tools to monitor your Google Cloud Platform environment.
-These are the available services:
+Forseti Security provides tools to monitor your Google Cloud Platform environment.
+These are the currently available services:

-* Cloud Inventory - caches resource data for use by other security tools.
+* Inventory - caches resource data for use by other tools.
-* Cloud Scanner - scans GCP resource policies for violations.
+* Scanner - scans GCP resource policies for violations.
-* Cloud Enforcer - fixes policy violations found from the scanner.
+* Enforcer - fixes policy violations found from the scanner.

 # Setup